clux/facemaulers/pcs/hanir.md

 (The Net Libram of Random Magical Effects version 2.00 By Orrex) (level + 1)^2 percent chance of chaos surge.

+## Paradox
+When he was a child there was technically two of him.
+Sensitive to chronomancy.
+Wild magic.
+Got stronger when he was older (coexistence with himself).
+Good luck to young self, bad luck old.
+Luck is a resource.

 ## Rejected Ideas